abrady/Vulk/README.md

 Note: I could add a 'pick' attachment to the main render call and then outObjectId could just be written, however I dont want to mandate that for every shader I write from now on. for now it'll be a separate renderpass

-Need to add push constant support:

-* in build tool check for it in the spirv data, if it exists write it to the built pipeline def
-* in VulkResources.cpp add it to the pipelinebuilder if the size > 0
-* in pbr.cpp push it as part of pick render

 ## 5/25 camera controls continued